Horadrim/opencode-mempalace-mcp/README.md

-# opencode-mempalace-mcp
-MemPalace MCP server config for OpenCode on Windows 11 (probably would work on other systems too).
-Complete setup guide, batch scripts, and OpenCode integration.
-Persistent AI memory with 96.6% recall.
-Local, free, no cloud.
-Search past conversations from your AI coding assistant.
+# MemPalace MCP Setup for OpenCode on Windows 11

+## Complete Working Guide

+This guide walks you through installing and configuring MemPalace as an MCP server for OpenCode on Windows 11.

+---

 ## Prerequisites

 - Python 3.9+ installed and accessible in PATH